 \section{Pulse Design Subject to the Signal's TF Constraints}

-Observe from (\ref{orth}), this orthogonality is constrained within $M$ symbols each having $N$ subcarriers.
+As can be observed from (\ref{orth}), the (bi)orthogonality of \ac{oddm} is constrained within $M$ symbols, each having $N$ subcarriers.
 Therefore it only applies to a local region in the TF domain.
 Since MC modulation has a limited number of symbols and subcarriers, the orthogonality within this local TF region defined by the bandwidth and duration of the signal is sufficient.
 As a result, we can reformulate the pulse design problem for MC modulation by taking the {TF constraints of the practical signal} into account.

-Without loss of generality, let us consider the TF region in Fig. \ref{tf_lattice}, where the bandwidth and duration are $B$ and $T_x$, respectively.
-It is widely understood that for a signal contained in this region, its DoF is bounded by $BT_x$, which can be achieved {by} using the \ac{psw} functions \cite{landau62}.
-In other words, we can transmit up to $\ceil{BT_x}$ digital symbols, by carrying them using the PSW functions.
+Without loss of generality, let us consider the TF region in Fig. \ref{tf_lattice}, where the bandwidth and duration are $B_x$ and $T_x$, respectively.
+It is widely understood that for a signal contained in this region, its DoF is bounded by $B_xT_x$, which can be achieved {by} using the \ac{psw} functions \cite{landau62}.
+In other words, we can transmit up to $\ceil{B_xT_x}$ digital symbols, by carrying them using the PSW functions.
 However, the PSW functions neither have a complex sinusoidal based structure required by MC {modulations, nor can they} benefit the channel equalization.
-Upon further considering the dispersive channel effects and the DoF of the received signal, it might be necessary to relax the sampling rate $\mathsf W$ and samples duration $\mathsf T$ to $\mathsf W \le B$ and/or $\mathsf T \le T_x$ to design an MC modulation associated with other (bi)orthogonal functions and transmit up to $\ceil{\mathsf W\mathsf T}\le \ceil{BT_x}$ digital symbols, at the cost of a modest erosion of bandwidth efficiency.
+Upon further considering the dispersive channel effects and the DoF of the received signal, it might be necessary to relax the sampling rate $\mathbb W$ and samples duration $\mathbb T$ to $\mathbb W \le B_x$ and/or $\mathbb T \le T_x$ to design an MC modulation associated with other (bi)orthogonal functions and transmit up to $\ceil{\mathbb W\mathbb T}\le \ceil{B_xT_x}$ digital symbols, at the cost of a modest erosion of bandwidth efficiency.